atosorigin/bullsequana-edge-system-management/ansible/readme.md

 ### access your dashboard
 `run a browser with https://<your_server>`

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/awx.png)

 ### add your playbooks
 If you did not already add your playbooks, just run:

 `<install_dir>/add_playbooks.sh`

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/awx_playbooks.png)

 ### complete your inventory first
 1. go to Inventory
+2. select or create an inventory
-2. add all your hosts one by one manually
+3. add all your hosts one by one manually
-3. optionally, depending on host number, create multiple inventories or groups
+3. optionally, depending on host number, create multiple groups

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/awx_inventory.png)

-*Don't forget to copy/paste baseuri in every host unmodified*
+*Don't forget to copy/paste baseuri in every host as is*
 `baseuri: {{inventory_hostname}}`

+Optionally, your can import hosts from ansible: [See how to export ansible inventory hosts file to awx inventory section](#howto_export_inventory)
-Optionally, your can detect hosts with nmap inventory script: See nmap in Command line section
+Optionally, your can detect hosts with nmap inventory script: [See nmap in Command line section](#howto_nmap)

 ### change your inventory variables
 #### - technical_state_path variable